huggla/sam-pgagent/README.md

 * VAR_ENCRYPT_PW (set to "yes" to hash password with Argon2)

 ## Capabilities
-Can drop all but SETPCAP, SETGID and SETUID.
+Can drop all but CHOWN, SETPCAP, SETGID and SETUID.